microsoft/responsible-ai-toolbox/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Put an `x` in all the boxes that apply. -->

+- [ ] My change does not require any changes to the documentation.
-- [ ] My change requires a change to the documentation.
+- [ ] My change requires an update to the documentation which does not happen in this PR. <!--- Elaborate below on when the update will happen. -->
-- [ ] I have updated the documentation accordingly.
+- [ ] My change requires an update to the documentation which is part of this PR.